 The Company's exposures arises both from the proprietary and clients' funds kept with bank and other financial institutions as well as the margin positions taken by clients as a result of the introduction of the Margin Trading product offered since April 2018.
-CISCO is mostly exposed to the banking sector with BOC having 11% of its total exposures (after provision and excluding clients' funds) and CSE and ATHEX 26% as at 31/12/2021.
-In addition, as at 31/12/2021, the Company's exposure to its subsidiary BOCAM constitute 16% of its total exposures.
+As of 31/12/2022, CISCO is mostly exposed to BOC and CSE and ATHEX.
+Also, as of 31/12/2022, exposures to subsidiaries BOCAM and LCP constitute 41% of the Company's total exposures.